-Eward teaches at American Military University and has consulted for museums across the United States, including the Museum of Science and Industry, Chicago; Boston Museum of Science; and Liberty Science Center in New Jersey.
-His lifelong interest in aviation was inspired by his family's deep roots in aviation history: from the skies over France in World War I up to the present day, many of his relatives have served with distinction as combat pilots, and two have given their names to US Air Force bases.
+Eward teaches at American Public University and has consulted for museums across the United States, including the Museum of Science and Industry, Chicago; Boston Museum of Science; and Liberty Science Center in New Jersey.
+His lifelong interest in aviation was inspired by his family's deep roots in aviation history: from the skies over World War I France to the present day, many of his relatives have served with distinction as military aviators.
+Two have given their lives in the line of duty and are commemorated in the names of US Air Force bases.

 Formally trained in neuroscience (MA, Columbia) and in history, Eward has enjoyed parallel careers as a scientist, writer, illustrator and above all, as an educator.
-His work has appeared in LIFE magazine, National Geographic, Newsweek, Scientific American, TIME and other publications.
-Eward's most recent book, Ia Drang 1965: The Struggle for Vietnam's Pleiku Province (Osprey Publishing, 2020), written with historian Paul Harris, covers an early chapter in the military use of the helicopter.
+His work has appeared in National Geographic, Life Magazine, Newsweek, Scientific American, Time Magazine and other publications.
+Eward's most recent book, Ia Drang 1965: The Struggle for Vietnam's Pleiku Province (Osprey Publishing, 2020), written with historian Paul Harris, covers an early chapter in the history of helicopters at war.

 Les’ currently works as the Chief of Public Affairs & Outreach for the National Cemetery Administration (NCA), Dept. of Veterans Affairs.
 Before joining the NCA, he served at the Pentagon as the Director of Public Affairs for the National Guard Bureau.
 In that capacity, he was the senior-most public affairs officer in the National Guard and served as an advisor to the Chief of the National Guard Bureau, a member of the Joint Chiefs of Staff.
 Melnyk served in a variety of operational, history and public affairs billets in the Army National Guard over the course of a 30-year career.
 He deployed to Iraq in 2011-2012 as the Command Historian for US.
 Forces-Iraq, and retired as a colonel in June 2018.